Akselera Tech

 1+400% CPC

-Improving your landing page experience from "Below Average" to "Average" can move your Quality Score by 1-3 points, translating to a 16-50% reduction in CPC.
-The average Quality Score across all advertisers is 6.2 out of 10, which means there is room for improvement for most accounts.
+Moving your landing page experience from "Below Average" to "Average" can shift Quality Score by 1-3 points — a 16-50% CPC reduction.
+Average Quality Score across all advertisers is 6.2 out of 10, which means most accounts have room to improve.

-Research from Interteam Marketing shows that systematic A/B testing of landing pages can yield 500%+ conversion rate improvement over time.
+Research from Interteam Marketing shows that systematic A/B testing can yield 500%+ conversion rate improvement over time.
 Not from a single test.
 From a sustained testing program where each incremental win compounds.
+I've seen accounts double their conversion rate in 3 months just by running one test per cycle.

 What to Test (Priority Order)